Drunk Tank Pink

-Drunk Tank Pink is the second studio album by the British post-punk band Shame, released on 15 January 2021 through Dead Oceans.
+Drunk Tank Pink is the second studio album by the British post-punk band shame, released on 15 January 2021 through Dead Oceans.

 Background

-Following the conclusion of their Songs of Praise Tour, Shame began recording new material for their second studio album.
-In late January 2020, NME reported that Shame was working on their second studio album and that recording had been complete.
+Following the conclusion of their Songs of Praise Tour, shame swiftly commenced development of new material for their sophomore studio album.

+The foundation of the album largely came together during a group trip to Scotland with electronic artist Makeness in April 2019, with songs like "Alphabet", "Snow Day", and "Great Dog" taking shape during that time.
+Most of the lyrical writing process took place at The Room Studios in Hither Green, London.

+In late January 2020, NME reported that recording sessions for the album were complete and that on the album.

 Release

-On 10 September 2020, Shame released the single "Alphabet", marking their first new material in two-and-a-half years.
+On 10 September 2020, shame released the single "Alphabet", marking their first new material in two-and-a-half years.
 The same day, the band released a corresponding music video for "Alphabet", which features oversized heads in a tinsel pub.
 The music video was directed by Tegen Williams and produced by Kitty Wordsworth.

-Two months later, on 18 November 2020, Shame released their second single, "Water in the Well", which correlated with the announcement of Drunk Tank Pink for a 15 January 2021 release date.
+Two months later, on 18 November 2020, shame released their second single, "Water in the Well," coinciding with the announcement of their next album Drunk Tank Pink, set for release on 15 January 15 2021.
 The music video for the single was directed by Pedro Takahashi.

-Drunk Tank Pink was released on 15 January 2021 during the COVID-19 pandemic in the United Kingdom.
-Shame anticipated going on a headlining tour in February 2021 called the Socially Distant Tour, which was played at venues that allowed for social distancing.
+Drunk Tank Pink was released during the COVID-19 pandemic in the United Kingdom.
+The band anticipated going on a headlining tour in February 2021 called the Socially Distant Tour, which was played at venues that allowed for social distancing.
 The tour began on 2 February 2021 in Leeds and ended on 27 February in Brighton.